alex-b-chase/LRGCE/README.md

 2. test pplacer to make sure it will run all the way through.
 Pplacer is installed with macqiime - can just source it directly from there

-$ /macqiime/bin/pplacer --pretend -c $REFPACK/$protein"p.refpkg" $OUTDIR/$protein'.hmm.aligned.fa'
+$ /macqiime/bin/pplacer --pretend -c $REFDIR/$REF".refpkg" $OUTPUT.fa

 >Found reference sequences in given alignment file.
 Using those for reference alignment.